 By ‘stealing’ electrons from nearby molecules, free radicals in the body may tamper with DNA and impede normal cell function.

-These free radicals are not all bad and in fact play an essential role in cellular signalling.
+These free radicals are not all bad and in fact, play an essential role in cellular signaling.
 As a result, the body has inbuilt mechanisms for maintaining appropriate levels of oxidation.
 However, under suboptimal conditions, where the production of free radicals exceeds the body’s ability to absorb them, the result is oxidative stress.
-This fact has been linked with aging, inflammation and a host of chronic conditions alongside cardiovascular diseases and cancer.
+This fact has been linked with aging, inflammation, and a host of chronic conditions alongside cardiovascular diseases and cancer.

 Oxidative stress and the antioxidant response.
-Oxygen is the most abundant molecule in biological systems, and a critical component of aerobic life.
-Reactive Oxygen Species (ROS) produced during metabolism plays important roles in signal transduction and gene expression, activation of nuclear transcription factors and receptors, immune system functioning, as well as the ageing processes.
+Oxygen is the most abundant molecule in biological systems and a critical component of aerobic life.
+Reactive Oxygen Species (ROS) produced during metabolism plays important roles in signal transduction and gene expression, activation of nuclear transcription factors and receptors, immune system functioning, as well as the aging processes.

 In health, by initiating antioxidant defense mechanisms such as antioxidant enzymes (superoxide dismutase, catalase, glutathione peroxidase) and small molecules (minerals, glutathione, carotenoids, vitamins E and C) keep the levels of ROS and free radicals under control and protect the tissues and biological molecules from damage.
 This perfect balance can be disturbed with poor lifestyle choices, the environment, even exercise, or as a consequence of aging and disease.
 In fact, scientists have come to recognize oxidative stress as a contributing component of virtually every disease process.

 In summary, as one type of disease prevention, the increased use of antioxidants will help the body mitigate disease.
 Health aids in the prevention and beneficial lifestyle changes are the best form of health care.